Figure 1: simpleCPU games console

 Figure 8: synthesis report

 The core peripheral devices in this version of the games console are an: UART, GPIO, Rotary encoder, SNES and VGA.
 The memory map used in this architecture is shown in figure 9.
+Note, this memory mapped was changed in version 1.1.

 ADDR A1 A0 CS WR RD 0xFFF 1 1 0 UART_TX UART_RX 0xFFE 1 0 0 UART_TX UART_STATUS 0xFFD 0 1 1 GPIO A out GPIO A out 0xFFC 0 0 1 GPIO A out GPIO A in 0xFFB 0 1 2 NU NU 0xFFA 1 0 2 ROTARY_RESET ROTARY_DATA 0xFF9 0 1 3 SNES_DATA NU 0xFF8 0 0 3 SNES_START SNES_STATUS 0xFF7 1 1 6 VGA VGA 0xFF6 1 0 6 VGA TILE_Y_REG 0xFF5 0 1 6 VGA TILE_X_REG 0xFF4 0 0 6 VGA CPU_DST_ADDR_REG 0xFF3 1 1 6 VGA CPU_COLOUR_REG VGA TILE_POS 0xFF2 1 0 6 VGA CPU_DATA_IN_REG VGA CPU_DATA_OUT_REG 0xFF1 0 1 6 VGA CPU_SRC_ADDR_REG 0xFF0 0 0 6 VGA CPU_CTL_REG VGA CPU_STATUS_REG 0xFEF 1 1 MEM RAM RAM ... ... ...
 0x000 0 0 MEM RAM RAM

-Figure 9: top level architecture
+Figure 9: top level architecture v1.0

-The bit-file for this system can be downloaded here (Link), this file can be used to configure the FPGA board and will display the test image shown in figure 10.
+The bit-file for this system v1.0 can be downloaded here (Link), this file can be used to configure the FPGA board and will display the test image shown in figure 10.

 Figure 10: test image

 To upload a new program onto the games console the data2mem command line tool can be used to update the computer.bit bit-file.
 This program updates the contents of the blockram components on the FGPA i.e. the memory devices used to implement the simpleCPU_v1d's memory, shown in figure 11.
-Note, just for information, designs that are uploaded onto the FPGA are constructed from a number of fundamental building blocks:
+Note, the points below are just for information, designs that are uploaded onto the FPGA are constructed from a number of fundamental building blocks:

 Figure 11: CPU memory